 Along with trademark search, it is also advisable to do a comprehensive company search and domain search of the proposed trademark in Nepal.

 It is advisable to conduct a comprehensive search for a figuration trademark.
-The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures etc. or combination of marks containing device marks.
+The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures, etc., or a combination of marks containing device marks.
 A device mark search in Nepal can be conducted amongst the marks filed and registered as per the Vienna code classification.

 In Nepal Trademark applications can be filed in two categories:

 Ordinary trademark applications filed in Nepal are applications without claiming any priority.
-Ordinarily a trademark in Nepal can be filed (single class application) only.
-It is pertinent to mention that multi class trade mark applications cannot be filed in Nepal.
-However, the Patent, Design and Trademarks Act, 1965 also lays down provisions regarding the filing of priority applications, wherein priority of the mark can be claimed in the said mark filed in a convention country.
+Ordinarily, a trademark in Nepal can be filed (single class application) only.
+It is pertinent to mention that multi-class trademark applications cannot be filed in Nepal.
+However, the Patent, Design, and Trademarks Act, 1965 also lays down provisions regarding the filing of priority applications, wherein the priority of the mark can be claimed in the said mark filed in a convention country.

 A priority trademark application should be filed in Nepal within six months after the date on which the trademark application was made in the convention country.
 For claiming priority in Nepal from a convention application, a certified copy of the priority documents needs to be filed with the Nepalese IP Office.